Gabriel-Dee/SustainCo/README.md

 This is to install the routing dependencies

 ### `npm i use-places-autocomplete`
-This is to install the place locating dependencies
+This is to install the place locating dependencies.

 ### `npm start`